Walter Hardy: Video games

-Walter Hardy appears in Marvel's Spider-Mans "The Heist" DLC, voiced by Daniel Riordan.
-This version previously operated as the Black Cat years prior before he faked his death and his daughter Felicia Hardy took up the mantle.
+Walter Hardy appears in Spider-Man (2018), voiced by Daniel Riordan.
+This version previously operated as the Black Cat twenty years prior to the events of the game before he supposedly died and his daughter Felicia Hardy took up the mantle.
 During a side quest, Spider-Man is contacted by NYPD Detective "Mackey", who tasks him with tracking down paintings stolen by Walter.
 As Spider-Man looks for them, Mackey relays Walter's backstory to him, explaining that because of his skill as a thief, the Maggia sought to recruit him.
 Walter refused and allowed himself to be arrested before supposedly drowning in a failed escape attempt from Ryker's Island, though many suspect that he faked his death to protect his family from the Maggia.
 After collecting all of the stolen art pieces, Spider-Man discovers that Mackey is actually Walter, who adopted an alias to retrieve all the stolen paintings and use them to finance his retirement.
 Before he leaves, Walter asks Spider-Man to look after Felicia.